 Lunch & Learn: Improving indoor air quality for infection control in community spaces

-Join us at noon on Wednesday, July 28, for a special lunch 'n' learn webinar on about air quality in community spaces.
-We will explore how community health care and service agencies can improve indoor air quality to reduce airborne transmission of COVID-19 and other respiratory illnesses, and we'll hear how one organization – Na-Me-Res in Toronto - did it.
+This special lunch 'n' learn webinar took place on Wednesday, July 28, 2021.
+Watch the recording below to learn how community health care and service agencies can improve indoor air quality to reduce airborne transmission of COVID-19 and other respiratory illnesses, and we'll hear how one organization – Na-Me-Res in Toronto - did it.
+The slides are available for download here (as a PDF).

 Participants in this webinar will learn some key considerations for organizations as they develop their own strategies for improving indoor air quality.
 These include identifying higher-risk areas in order to allocate resources appropriately; assessing and understanding the unique features of each space in order to determine what's needed; recognizing benefits of improved ventilation and filtration that go beyond COVID-19.